isoju/Cryptocurrencies-ML/README.md

 When creating an elbow plot using the crypto data provided, it was observed that there was no distinct 'elbow' to the plot, resulting in no distinct value of 'k'.

-Based on the findings, it is recommendedd not to cluster cryptocurrencies together.
+Based on the findings, it is recommended not to cluster cryptocurrencies together.
 There is no distinct correlation between each one to which they can be grouped together.

 ## References